girishjeyakumar/PokemonGo-RedStreak/README.md

 Download Python [here](https://www.python.org/ftp/python/2.7.12/python-2.7.12.amd64.msi) and install.
 Then download [pip](https://bootstrap.pypa.io/get-pip.py) (right click that link and choose "Save Link As"), and double click the file you downloaded, assuming you installed Python correctly.

-##Usage

-###Step1
+##Setup

-Download the project zip and unzip in it a desired location on your local system.
+- Download the project zip and unzip in it a desired location on your local system.

-###Step2

-Create a file config.json with your authentication details as shown below and place it inside the project folder along with main.py
+- Create a file config.json with your authentication details as shown below and place it inside the project folder along with main.py
-#### Contents of config.json
+<br><b>Contents of config.json</b> (location can be an address or (lat,lng))
 ```
 {
     "auth_service": "google",